 Following an April 2022 workshop exploring animal methods bias in publishing, the Coalition to Illuminate and Address Animal Methods Bias (COLAAB) was formed.
-We are an international collaboration of researchers and advocates led by the Physicians Committee for Responsible Medicine and including representatives from Humane Society International, the Berlin Institute of Health at Charité, the Center for Alternatives to Animal Testing at Johns Hopkins Bloomberg School of Public Health, Utrecht University, York St John University, Fund for the Replacement of Animals in Medical Experiments, and People for the Ethical Treatment of Animals, as well as independent scholars.
+We are an international collaboration of researchers and advocates led by the Physicians Committee for Responsible Medicine and including representatives from Humane Society International, the Berlin Institute of Health at Charité, the Center for Alternatives to Animal Testing at Johns Hopkins Bloomberg School of Public Health, Utrecht University, York St John University, People for the Ethical Treatment of Animals, Replacing Animal Research, as well as independent scholars.

 In 2024, we were honored to win the Lush Prize Recognition Award for Major Science Collaboration!